Robert Dudley (explorer): Later years

+Posthumous legal disputes over his titles and estates

 A son of Dudley was Carlo Dudley, titular Duke of Northumberland who was the father of Maria Cristina Dudley, the second wife of Marquis Andrea Paleotti; they were the parents of Adelhida Paleotti who married Charles Talbot, 1st Duke of Shrewsbury; there was no issue of this marriage.
 Despite the marriages of Dudley descendants, "No Dudleys in the line male now remained to carry on the name.
 After the third generation they became extinct in Italy".

-In 1660, after the Restoration, Lady Alice, Dudley's second wife (regarded in English law as his legitimate widow), petitioned King Charles II to have her title as Duchess of Northumberland recognised; and for her daughters, Lady Katherine Leveson and Lady Anne Holborne, to be given the rank and precedence of a duchess's daughters.
+In 1660, after the Restoration, Lady Alice, Dudley's second wife (regarded in English law as his legitimate widow), petitioned King Charles II to have her title as Duchess of Northumberland recognised (she had the English title of Duchess of Dudley); and for her daughters, Lady Katherine Leveson and Lady Anne Holborne, to be given the rank and precedence of a duchess's daughters.
 However, the King kept the title in the gift of the Crown, and bestowed it instead on his illegitimate son, George Fitzroy.

 Dudley bequeathed his estate to Ferdinando II de' Medici, Grand Duke of Tuscany.
 His collection of scientific instruments is on display at the Museo Galileo (Galileo Museum, formerly the Institute and Museum of the History of Science) in Florence.

+His grandson Ulderico di Carpegna (son of Teresa Dudley, Duchess of Castiglione del Lago) became in 1685 Prince of the Holy Roman Empire and Sovereign Prince of Scavolino (part of the Sovereign County of Carpegna) and his descendants reigned until 1807 (de jure until 1814).

 Dell'Arcano del Mare

 The most important of Dudley's works was Dell'Arcano del Mare (Secrets of the Sea).
 It includes a comprehensive treatise on navigation and shipbuilding and it has become renowned as the first atlas of sea charts of the world.
 Dell'Arcano del Mare consists of six known volumes that illustrate Dudley's knowledge of navigation, shipbuilding and astronomy and it includes 130 original maps, all his own creations and not copied from existing maps, which was unusual for the period.
-Originally published at Florence in 1645 in Italian, they represent a collection of all contemporary naval knowledge.
+Originally published at Florence in 1646 in Italian, they represent a collection of all contemporary naval knowledge.
 The atlas also includes a proposal for the construction of a fleet of five rates (sizes) of ships, which Dudley had designed and described.
 Dell'Arcano del Mare was reprinted in Florence in 1661 without the charts of the first edition.
 The distinctive character of Dudley's charts was an early use of Mercator projection.